sahib/rmlint/docs/developers.rst

     Do not link with ``libintl`` and do not compile any message catalogs.

+:--without-gui:

+    Do not install ``shredder`` (GUI).

+:--without-compile-glib-schemas:

+    Do not (re)compile system Glib schemas on installation/uninstallation.

 All ``--without-*`` options come with a ``--with-*`` option that inverses its effect.
 By default ``rmlint`` is built with all features available on the system, so you do not need to specify any ``--with-*`` option normally.